FooJenHan/Orbital/README.md

 #### Aim

-We aim to create a web application with a database of module mappings to make the searching process for possible module mappings faster and easier via different filtering criteria, and to be able to track and store a list of modules (with their mappings) that the student intends to take on exchange.
+As part of Orbital 2018, we aim to create a web application with a database of module mappings to make the searching process for possible module mappings faster and easier via different filtering criteria, and to be able to track and store a list of modules (with their mappings) that the student intends to take on exchange.
 The project will start by targeting modules from the Faculty of Science.

 #### Technical Tools / Dependencies